Second Chechen War: Soviet Union

 Following the Russian Revolution of 1917, Chechens established a short-lived Caucasian Imamate which included parts of Chechnya, Dagestan and Ingushetia; there was also the secular pan-Caucasian Mountainous Republic of the Northern Caucasus.
 Most of the resistance was defeated by Bolshevik troops by 1922.
 Then, months before the creation of the Soviet Union, the Chechen Autonomous Oblast of the Russian SFSR was established.
 It annexed a part of the territory of the former Terek Cossack Host.
 Chechnya and neighboring Ingushetia formed the Checheno–Ingush Autonomous Soviet Socialist Republic in 1936.
 In 1941, during World War II, a small-scale Chechen revolt broke out, led by Hasan Israilov.
 In 1944, the entire Chechen people were deported to the Kazakh SSR and Kirghiz SSR in an act of ethnic cleansing; this was done under the false pretext of Chechen mass collaboration with Nazi Germany.
-An estimated 1/4 to 1/3 of the Chechen population perished due the harsh conditions.
+An estimated 1/4 to 1/3 of the Chechen population perished due to the harsh conditions.
 Many scholars recognize the deportation as an act of genocide, as did the European Parliament in 2004.
 In 1992 the separatist government built a memorial dedicated to the victims of the acts of 1944.
 The pro-Russian government would later demolish this memorial.
 Tombstones which were an integral part of the memorial were found planted on the Akhmad Kadyrov Square next to granite steles honoring the losses of the local pro-Russian power.